Massive neutrinos and degeneracies in Lyman-alpha forest simulations: Conclusion

 In figure \ref{fig:relabel} we showed that the effect of massive neutrinos on the growth rate is small, with a $<2\%$ effect on the non-linear modes.
 The \lyaf\ is far less sensitive to the growth rate - Ref \cite{McDonald2005} measured the growth rate to a precision of $30\%$, while the amplitude of the linear power was measured to a precision of $13\%$ - and so we argue that effects on the growth rate do not break the degeneracy with $A_s$.
 We demonstrated this degeneracy on the flux power spectra of the \lyaf\, and showed that, after matching the mean flux and temperature at mean density, the effect of $\Sigma m_\nu=0.3$ eV massive neutrinos is degenerate with $A_s$ to within $<1\%$ in the 1D flux power at $k_\parallel<3 \iMpc$ and in the 3D flux power at $|k|<4\iMpc$.

 Therefore, from the point of view of a \lyaf\ only likelihood, we have shown that it is not necessary to include an extra parameter to describe neutrino mass, and that doing so introduces a strong degeneracy.
+An interesting future work would be to investigate to what extent this degeneracy persists into higher order statistics.
 Our results also suggest that other parametrisations based on the amplitude of the linear power at low $z$ and high $k$ would more closely describe the observables, but we leave the exact specification of such parametrisations for future work.
 We finish by stressing that, even in the presence of this degeneracy, the \lyaf\ is still a very competitive probe of massive neutrinos when combined with results from CMB experiments.
 The CMB temperature fluctuations depend on the linear power spectrum at early times, before neutrinos become non-relativistic, and provide a measurement of $A_s$ that can be used to break the $A_s - \Sigma m_\nu$ degeneracy discussed in this work.
 We expect that combined CMB + \lyaf\ analyses will continue to play an important role in cosmological studies of neutrino masses in the coming years.

 \acknowledgments The authors thank the organisers and participants of the IGM2018 conference at Kavli IPMU for hosting valuable discussions.
-We thank Yu feng for assistance in running \texttt{MP-Gadget}.
+We thank Yu Feng for assistance in running \texttt{MP-Gadget}.
 This work was partially enabled by funding from the UCL Cosmoparticle Initiative.
 This work was supported by collaborative visits funded by the Cosmology and Astroparticle Student and Postdoc Exchange Network (CASPEN).
 AFR acknowledges support by an STFC Ernest Rutherford Fellowship, grant reference ST/N003853/1.
+AFR and AP were further supported by STFC Consolidated Grant number ST/R000476/1.
 TDK and AP are supported by a Royal Society University Research Fellowship.
 SB was supported by NSF grant AST-1817256.
 KKR was supported by the Science Research Council (VR) of Sweden.
 This work was performed using the Cambridge Service for Data Driven Discovery (CSD3), part of which is operated by the University of Cambridge Research Computing on behalf of the STFC DiRAC HPC Facility (\url{www.dirac.ac.uk}).
 The DiRAC component of CSD3 was funded by BEIS capital funding via STFC capital grants ST/P002307/1 and ST/R002452/1 and STFC operations grant ST/R00689X/1.
 DiRAC is part of the National e-Infrastructure.